Key Takeaway

 This particular case demonstrates how poor case selection can lead to unfavorable outcomes that may have lasting implications for New York no-fault insurance law.
 The procedural journey from trial court through the Appellate Division to a denied leave application at the Court of Appeals illustrates the importance of strategic litigation decisions in the no-fault insurance context.

-Understanding these limitation cases is crucial for healthcare providers who regularly treat accident victims and must navigate the complex web of no-fault insurance requirements and potential coverage disputes.
+Understanding these limitation cases is crucial for healthcare providers who regularly treat accident victims and must address the complex web of no-fault insurance requirements and potential coverage disputes.

 Jason Tenenbaum’s Analysis: